-The Bread Houses are, in some cases, physical locations we have established, and in others programs, educational and community-building, run by people whom we have trained people to host activities with our methods in various locations (community centers, schools, churches, etc. and in different countries that we coordinate) with series of events and festivals.
+The Bread Houses are, in some cases, physical locations, and in others programs, run by people or organizations whom we have trained to host activities with our methods in various locations (community centers, schools, churches, etc. and in different countries that we coordinate).

-2. The Bread Houses community social programs are run in 20+ countries on 5 continents by people or organizations that we have trained in the BHN methods and they then take up the initiative to locally apply the methods with diverse groups and addressing different social issues.
-You can find some of them and their diverse, inspiring professions, bread-related passions and stories on our global platform Bakers Without Borders
+The Bread Houses community social programs are run in 20+ countries on 6 continents by people or organizations that we have trained in the BHN methods and are licensed to then locally apply the model with diverse groups addressing different social issues.
+You can find some of them and their diverse, inspiring professions, bread-related passions and stories on our global platform Bakers Without Borders.

-The Bread Houses Network connects the following countries by cooperating with local partner organizations, where we have organized collective bread-making events and/or where currently local organizations are further developing programs (in CHRONOLOGICAL order of their connection within the BHN):
+The Bread Houses Network connects the following countries by cooperating with local partner organizations, where we have organized collective bread-making events and/or where currently local organizations are further developing programs (listed in order of their active engagement and on-going work):

 Bulgaria (May 2009 – present)